-What 16 years of child sponsorship looks like
+What 16 years of child sponsorship look like

-Sue began sponsoring in December 1999, when Thom was 18 months old.
+Sue began sponsoring Thom in December 1999, when he was just 18 months old.
 “I decided to sponsor Thom as she was the same age as my daughter Jacinta, and I had learnt a lot about Vietnam and the needs of children through my work.
-I also wanted to be able to explain first-hand to other supporters about the benefits of sponsorship and share my experiences with them,” she explains.
+I also wanted to be able to explain first-hand to other supporters about the benefits of child sponsorship and share my experiences with them,” she explains.

 Sue managed to visit Thom twice throughout her sponsorship, with her initial meeting taking place in 2002.

 “Meeting Thom and her family for the first time was such a great experience.
 I was surprised at how little they had in terms of facilities and infrastructure, and could really understand why ChildFund Vietnam decided to work with children in need and families in Bach Thong.
 It was so eye-opening, while also exciting and emotional,” explains Sue.

 The second time she visited Thom in Vietnam, Sue’s husband Ivan and daughter Jacinta joined her.
 “It was good to see how Thom’s community had improved since my last visit, and for Jacinta to learn about life outside Australia.
 I could tell Jacinta understood the needs of children as, when we returned to Sydney, she wanted to send all of her belongings, such as clothes and toys, over to Thom.
 It was really sweet,” says Sue.